How to Plan a Conference Agenda (Free Templates for Word)

 • Who will facilitate the program, and what time of the day will be convenient for the facilitator’s schedule and needs?

-Decide a conference theme
+Decide a theme

 Identify a theme or central idea for the event and work with the theme to develop an appropriate agenda.
 Conferences usually have a central objective that is usually very clear and can be used to create a shared understanding among all participants.
-The conference’s theme can be used as a common denominator for all agenda items to help give them coherence and allow for better organization and planning.
+The theme can be used as a common denominator for all agenda items to help give them coherence and allow for better organization and planning.

 Conduct pre-event surveys

 Gathering information beforehand provides a great deal of helpful detail and prepares you for what to expect as the event proceeds.
-It also allows you to choose which topics to include or exclude from the conference agenda, making it much easier and less stressful when conducting the meeting.
+It also allows you to choose which topics to include or exclude from the agenda, making it much easier and less stressful when conducting the meeting.

 To get this information, consider running a pre-event survey with all the attendees to get their input on what they would like to discuss at the conference, what they hope to take away from the meeting, the keynote speakers they would like to hear from, and how they hope to increase their knowledge on the given topic.
-Through this step, you can tailor the agenda to the audience’s specific needs and ensure a more well-rounded, focused, and effective conference program.
+Through this step, you can tailor the agenda to the audience’s specific needs and ensure a more well-rounded, focused, and effective program.

 Recruit speakers

 When recruiting speakers, you will want to find those who can bring new perspectives to the event, appealingly speak to the issue, and maintain their professionalism and composure on the platform even when responding to difficult questions from the participants.
-It is also helpful to seek out keynote speakers with experience in addressing a similar topic to be more confident, relaxed, and authoritative when speaking on the subject.
+It is also helpful to seek out keynote speakers with experience addressing a similar topic to be more confident, relaxed, and authoritative when speaking on the subject.
 Since in-demand speakers can be challenging to get on board, consider contacting them as much in advance as possible to secure them for the event.
 Besides, craft an intriguing invitation to pique their interest and get them to sign on.

 Plan interactive sessions